ginolzh/ASE2023_Log_Message_Readability/README.md

 - `classify` contains the code for the classifiers

-To run the classifier, please check "classify.py" and specify the aspect to classify (line 50) and the algorithm (line 53) Then run the following command: python classify.py
+To run the classifier, please check `classify.py` and specify the aspect to classify (line 50) and the algorithm (line 53)

+Then run the following command:

+`python classify.py`